tlhutch/test-playbooks/README.md

 ### cron

-Jenkins is configured to initiate the build process on a nightly basis.
+On a daily interval, jenkins will trigger the development build process with the job [Nightly_Build - AWX](http://50.116.42.103/view/AWX/job/Nightly%20Build%20-%20AWX/).

 ### Manual